Sleep is essential for almost every aspect of your health.

 10. Sleep Loss Makes it Easier to Get Sick

-Sleep is super important for maintaining the function of your immune system.
+Sleep is super important for the optimal functioning of your immune system.

-While you sleep, you create important immune cells and antibodies that fight off disease.
+During sleep, your body works hard to create important immune cells and antibodies that fight off disease.

 11. Sleep Loss Makes Your Brain Accumulate Waste